SnehaVM/CMPE273/README.md

 # CMPE273
-Labs, assignments and projects for CMPE273 - Enterprise Distributed Sysyems
+Labs, assignments and projects for CMPE273 - Enterprise Distributed Systems